eclipse-cyclonedds/cyclonedds/docs/manual/getting_started.rst

 Windows
 ^^^^^^^

-To uninstall the Cyclone DDS CXX either remove it from Programs and Features in the Control Panel or use the Cyclone DDS CXX installer.
-In the latest case start Cyclone DDS CXX package, and choose 'Remove'.
+To uninstall the Cyclone DDS CXX, either remove it from Programs and Features in the Control Panel or use the Cyclone DDS CXX installer.
+Start the Cyclone DDS CXX package in the latest case, and choose 'Remove.'

 .. image:: /_static/gettingstarted-figures/5.7.2.1-1.png
    :align: center